JFTB hosts “Top Chef with a military twist” as troops hone their ‘skills on the grills’

 The U.S. Army 79th Sustainment Command Assistant Chief of Staff sent a message telling the contestants, “you are here not by accident but because you are the best in your formation.
 Good luck and,” he said, “try not to burn anything.”

-In an interview after the event, Johnson said the Army was very happy with the result of last year’s event so they have expanded this year’s event by adding several competitive skills, such as a “baking challenge.”
+In an interview after the event, Johnson said the Army was very happy with the result of last year’s event, so they have expanded this year’s event by adding several competitive skills, such as a “baking challenge.”

 In all, she said the 79th Sustainment Command competitors will compete in a series of events throughout the week, including being tested on their culinary equipment knowledge, they will each be given the same series of fresh food items for which they must prepare dishes, their individual culinary skills will be tested, they will have a “mystery food challenge,” and more.

-“So it’s going to be the operational ration, which is our field ration, plus fresh ingredients.
 And number two is the culinary skills exam, and number three is the knowledge board, and then number four is the written exam, a 100-question exam, and then number five is the equipment challenge, and number six is the new baking challenge,” said Johnson.

-Erskine earlier credited the entire staff but called out Johnson for organizing the event.
+Erskine earlier credited the entire staff but called out Johnson for organizing the event

 “It’s been your planning and your commitment to excellence, and everything that you’ve done that’s really gotten this thing off the ground, and that’s no small task,” the Major General said.

 “From getting folks registered, you know, as they came in, and getting our equipment set up, to the full swag that you guys have sitting at your tables.
 I think that’s all Chief Warrant Officer Johnson.
-So thank you for what you do,” he said.
+So, thank you for what you do,” he said.

 Yes, he said swag, and, just like the Oscar ceremonies, or the Grammy® Awards, the 79th military chefs had their own “swag” waiting for them.

-Overall, Johnson said the competitive culinary skills engrain modern thinking into what was formerly known as Army mess, but while service members today march to a different tune, a full stomach still applies, even if it may come in new shapes and sizes that require a new generation of chefs.
+formerly known as Army mess, but while service members today march to a different tune, a full stomach still applies, even if it may come in new shapes and sizes that require a new generation of chefs.

-Delahoya said the local public is welcome to come out to the base and watch the event, especially the final awards ceremony, planned for Friday, April 24, at JFTB.
-The event begins with a lunch and ends with the naming of this year’s “military” top chef.
+De la hoya said the local public is welcome to come out to the base and watch the event, especially the final awards ceremony, planned for Friday, April 24, at JFTB.
+The ceremony will also have a special visitor, Representative Derek Tran, District 45.